Searea/dnd_weapons/info.md

  * Basic crit now maximizes your weapon dice
     * Improved Crit == x2, x3 (rare)... which would maximize the base damage dice, and add more
     * Crit range is also stronger, so 20+, 19+, or 18+ (rare)
- * Exception: Vorpral, you still confirm (So its not a super-common effect)
+ * Exception: Vorpal, you still confirm (So its not a super-common effect)
  * Warning!
 Coup-de grace: usually does automatical critical damage
     * Scythe is usually a great combo with "Hold Person"
  * https://www.d20pfsrd.com/feats/combat-feats/critical-feats